 The island is no small place: it comprises nearly twenty percent of Nova Scotia.
 As you ascend and curve along the renowned Cabot Trail in the spectacular Highlands National Park, majestic views of cliffs and bays connote a piney version of Scotland or Ireland.
 Mountains rise from the sea and offer outcropped vistas.
 Approaching coastal hamlets, you glimpse a hint of Wellfleet here or Grand Marais there.
 Inland by Baddeck, on the shores of Bras D’or, it’s reminiscent of the pristine Finger Lakes.
 In total, though, Cape Breton is gorgeously one-of-a-kind.

-After the First Nations (the Mi’kmaq here), after the sails of Cabot, de Champlain, following the first crossing on the Hector which brought Highland emigrants in 1773 (with waves of Scots to follow), after Acadian expulsion and rebirth along the Northumberland Strait and Cape Breton’s westside (“Canada’s Musical Coast”), among the longliners, seiners, and draggers fishing the great Banks for centuries, amid the loggers, the coal and gypsum miners, the hardy farmers, and now the tourists who come to view this magical place, always, one thing remains front and center on Cape Breton: the music, with that singular fiddling.
+After the First Nations (the Mi’kmaq here), after the sails of Cabot, de Champlain, following the first crossing on the Hector which brought Highland emigrants in 1773 (with waves of Scots to follow), after Acadian expulsion and rebirth along the Northumberland Strait and Cape Breton’s westside (“Canada’s Musical Coast”), among the longliners, seiners, and draggers fishing the great Banks for centuries, amid the loggers, the coal and gypsum miners, the hardy farmers, and now the tourists who come to view this magical place, always, one thing remains front and center on Cape Breton: the fiddle music.

 Until the early 1980s, it was still called “Scottish fiddling,” or at best, “Cape Breton Scottish music.”
 But as generations passed (and folks finally regarded themselves as Bretoners instead of ex-Highlanders tied by tartan to the Old Country), the style has become famous on its own.
 Here, it was always more than Scottish anyway.
 Though heavy on the Gaelic, it was tinged with French Acadian, Mi’kmaq, some Irish styling, and dare we say, robust Maritimes Canada.
 (Baking trout in maple sugar eventually has a regional influence on the soul.)
 Isolated by its island culture, the music grew less derivative and more original in its own roots.
 Thus it eventually, and rightly, became known worldwide as Cape Breton fiddling.
 And it has produced a profound talent pool in the process.

-One night at the Red Shoe Pub in Mabou (owned and operated by the monarch of Cape Breton fiddling, the Rankin family), I marveled to a staffer about one of the fiddlers onstage.
+One night at the Red Shoe Pub in Mabou (owned and operated by the monarch of Cape Breton fiddle music, the Rankin family), I marveled to a staffer about one of the fiddlers onstage.

 “Oh, she’s good,” he said, “but there’s at least two hundred like her, just on this side of the island alone.”